valyndsilva/react-nextjs-typescript-tailwindcss/medium-clone/README.md

 posts: [Post] // importing Post from typings.d.ts
 }

-ISR Incremental Static Regeneration:
+### ISR Incremental Static Regeneration:
 It helps to pre-build the dynamic pages detemined by the slug.
 Static pages are cached which is combined with refreshing the page every 60 seconds so the cache is never stale for the period you define.
 Let's create a page that lives on /post/slug
-Create inside the pages folder a folder called post and in post a file [slug].tsx Create the getStaticPaths and getStaticProps in [slug].tsx
+Create inside the pages folder a folder called post and in post a file [slug].tsx Create the getStaticPaths and getStaticProps in [slug].tsx getStaticProps should have revalidate to make sure to autorefresh after the time specified.

-Next, in medium-clone folder:
+### Next, in medium-clone folder install React-Portable-Text:
 npm install react-portable-text
 npm install react-hook-form (https://react-hook-form.com/)

-Create a new file createComment.ts in api folder.
+### Create a new file createComment.ts in api folder.
 In medium-clone folder: npm install @sanity/client
 To get the SANITY_API_TOKEN:
 Open sanity.io dashboard -> API -> Tokens -> Add API Token -> Give a name and select Editor option -> Save.
 Open .env.local and add the SANITY_API_TOKEN to the file.

-To check your comments that are submitted in the sanity studio add the comment schema.
+### To check your comments that are submitted in the sanity studio and add the comment schema.
 Go to sanity-medium-clone -> schemas -> create comment.js:
 export default {
 name: 'comment',